ark-lang/ark/README.md

 * channel: #alloy-lang

 ## Building
-Disclaimer: This project is constantly in development and is still a work in progress, we are still a long way away from getting everything to work somewhat smoothly, so if it breaks or doesn't build, sorry!
+Disclaimer: This project is constantly in development and is still a work in progress, we are still a long way away from getting everything to work somewhat smoothly, so if it breaks or doesn't build, sorry! **Disclaimer: as of writing this, the compiler does not do semantic analysis, therefore it assumes that what you are feeding the compiler is valid code!**.

 To build you will need:

  - Make 3(.81???)